DND-IT/cron-helm-chart/README.md

 ## Usage

 To deploy a k8s cronjob simply create a helm value file and refer it in the terraform code.
-Here and example with a value file accepting some parameters set from the terraform code
+Here it is an example with a value file accepting some parameters set from the terraform code

 ### Helm Value File Example